DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2010-11-10-baconology.md

 * [Scheduler](https://www.drupal.org/project/scheduler)

-Create posts at once, often months in advance and use cron to publish at the right moment.
+Create many posts at once, often months in advance and use cron to publish at the right moment.

 * [Boost](https://www.drupal.org/project/boost)